FreePYQ logoFreePYQ

 Explanation:

-The question asks about the recipient of the Padmapani Lifetime Achievement Award in January 2025.
-The correct answer is Sai Paranjpye.
+The answer depends on the recipient of the Padmapani Lifetime Achievement Award in January 2025.
+Sai Paranjpye is the answer.
 To remember this, note that Sai Paranjpye is a renowned filmmaker known for works like 'Sparsh'.
 The other options are notable filmmakers but did not receive this specific award in the given timeframe.
 Shyam Benegal is associated with the New Wave cinema, Vishal Bhardwaj with adaptations like 'Maqbool', and Mira Nair with international projects like 'The Namesake'.

 Question 2